ppy/osu-wiki/news/2024/2024-08-19-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3885626">Motion</a></p>

-There are so many osu! players who I really want to meet IRL, but if I have to choose one of them then it would definitely be [ExGon](https://osu.ppy.sh/users/214187), because he's the one who got me into osu!catch - my inspiration and my idol.
+There are so many osu! players who I really want to meet IRL, but if I have to choose one of them then it would definitely be ::ExGon::{ user-id=214187 }, because he's the one who got me into osu!catch - my inspiration and my idol.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>